 For example, a spatial map series might contain an individual map for each county in a state, each country in a continent, or each parcel in a new subdivision.
 Each page, or sheet, in a map series also typically contains map elements—such as the map title—that change to reflect the name of the area shown in the particular map sheet.

-Map series gives you the ability to generate a set of output pages by using a layout and iterating over a set of map extents.
+A map series allows you to generate a set of output pages using a layout and iterating over a set of map extents.
 The extents are defined by the features in a layer and are sometimes called tiles, sections, or areas of interest (AOI).
 The layer that defines the extents is referred to as an index layer.
-Any feature layer can serve as the index layer.
+Any feature layer in a 2D map can serve as the index layer.
+Map series are not supported for 3D scenes.

 A single layout defines the map composition for each map series page.
 Only dynamic parts of the layout change with each page; static elements stay the same.
-Any changes made to static elements of the layout will be reflected on each page of the map series.
+Any changes made to static elements of the layout are reflected on each page of the map series.

 For example, a map series can be based on a regular grid of polygons with a town's parcels.
 Using an index layer representing a grid, you can create a series of pages of equal area that cover the town as shown below: